LyonParapente/EventOrganizer/README.md

 If you want a webserver with live reload: `gulp serve`
 and your browser should open http://localhost:3000/calendar.html

-There is a default task (see `gulpfile.js`) which launch a small http server on port 3000.
-This does not use the go server implementation.

 Each time you save a source file, [browserSync](https://www.browsersync.io) reloads the page of all connected browsers, even your phone :).
-See `gulp.watch`.
+See `gulp.watch` in gulpfile.js.

 ## Back